normanlys/warehouse-inventory-system/README.md

 // jar file is here
 ```

-Note: Use `./mvnw.cmd` instead of `./mvnw` on command prompt on Windows
+Note: If using Windows, Use `./mvnw.cmd` instead of `./mvnw` on command prompt

 # Assumptions